ajslater/codex/README.md

 The next time Codex starts it will back up the exisiting database and try to rebuild it.
 The database lives in the config directory as the file `config/db.sqlite3`.
-If procedure goes kablooey, you may recover the original database at `config/db.sqlite3.backup`.
+If this procedure goes kablooey, you may recover the original database at `config/db.sqlite3.backup`.

 ### Bug Reports & Feature Requests